DevMountain/iOS-Public/Afternoon Projects/Unit 3 - Networking/Day 2/README.md

 ### Black Diamonds

+* Fix the issue caused by scrolling all the way to the oldest post in the `tableView(willDisplayCell:)` function
 * Any app that displays user submitted content is required to provide a way to report and hide content, or it will be rejected during App Review.
 Add reporting functionality to the project.
 * Make your table view more efficient by inserting cells for new posts instead of reloading the entire tableview.

 ## Contributions